Integrated Sciences, MIS

 Students in the Integrated Sciences program have the opportunity to take courses from a variety of areas in mathematics, the natural and physical sciences (biology, chemistry, environmental sciences, geology, and physics), and computer science in an interdisciplinary STEM program designed for professional growth in their area of interest.
 These areas are further explored through a required project or thesis that includes focused independent research on a topic that integrates two or three of the disciplines mentioned above.

 The length of time it takes to complete the degree is determined by the student's own schedule flexibility; many finish within two years of full-time work.
-In accordance with Graduate School Rules, the degree must be completed within seven years of matriculation.
+In accordance with Graduate Education Policies and Procedures, the degree must be completed within seven years of matriculation.

 These program requirements are subject to periodic revision by the academic department, and the College of Liberal Arts and Sciences reserves the right to make exceptions and substitutions as judged necessary in individual cases.
 Therefore, the College strongly urges students to consult regularly with the Program Director to confirm the best plans of study before finalizing them.